All Episodes

 Finally, Wolf gives it one more college try.

-No, and the Case It Campaign also talked about the strong arm tactics that the Cruz campaign is.
+No, and the K-SIT campaign also talked about the strong-arm tactics that the Cruz campaign is doing.

-Yes, he was talking about the exactly the same thing, the strong arm tactics that the cruise campaign has been using, the intimidation, and a lot of people feel a little hurt by that.
+Yes, he was talking about exactly the same thing, the strong-arm tactics that the Cruz campaign has been using, the intimidation, and a lot of people feel a little hurt by that.

-She wouldn't concede that there was a mistake at all in describing the cruise campaign as as Gestapo-like tactics.
+She wouldn't concede that there was a mistake at all in describing the Cruz campaign as Gestapo-like tactics.

-And then somehow this this term of uh strong-arm tactics came in.
+And then somehow this term of strong-arm tactics came in.

-She was she was saying, well, if you're gonna get a strong-arm tactics same thing as Gestapo, Wolf just wouldn't hear of it.
+She was saying, well, if you're going to get strong-armed tactics, same thing as Gestapo, Wolf just wouldn't hear of it.

-So, but uh she wouldn't, she wouldn't dial this back at uh at all.
+But she wouldn't dial this back at all.

 And Wolf simply could not believe it.

-Now, on the Democrat side, we're back to audio somebody at 11 here.
+Now, on the Democrat side, we're back to Odigg Sumba at 11 here.

-On the Democrat side, uh Bernie Sanders has decided to pick up the riff and and start saying that the game is being rigged against him.
+On the Democrat side, Bernie Sanders has decided to pick up the riff and start saying that the game is being rigged against him.

 The Democrat side is rigged.